IMPR PhD Qualifying Exams | College of Arts

 IMPR PhD Qualifying Exams

-The Qualifying Exam (QE) for the IMPR program will consist of:
+The Qualifying Exam (QE)

-• completion of the Pedagogy Lab course requirements;
+• Completion of the Pedagogy Lab requirements

-• an intensive literature review
+• An intensive literature review

 QE Literature Review